flakes/mirc_fish_10/SECURITY.md

 IRC and FiSH do not provide any way to verify the remote party actually is who they claim to be.

 **Could this be fixed?** - No.

+### Zero Protection Against MITM Attacks

+As outlined in the previous paragraphs, FiSH does absolutely nothing to protect users against man-in-the-middle (MITM) attacks.
+This also includes the DH1080 key exchange procedure.

+**Could this be fixed?** - No.

+## Using FiSH Securely

+Here's an (incomplete) list of steps that you can take to maximize the level of security provided by FiSH 10.

+* Connect to IRC servers using SSL/TLS-encrypted connections exclusively.
+* Try to verify the identity of your IRC server.
+Storing the certificate's hash on first use is an acceptable compromise.
+* Immediately assume compromise if the certificate hash changes.
+Verify the hash with other parties.
+* If it's a private network, it's very likely for the IRC server itself to be compromised sooner or later, given the right opponent.
+If the server itself is compromised, you are done.
+It's not possible to detect this while connecting.
+* For public networks, this is less likely to happen.
+Try to blend in.
+* Stop using ECB mode immediately, switch channels to `cbc:` keys.
+* Perform a new DH1080 key exchange for each chat session to invalidate old keys and make it impossible to decrypt old intercepted messages with the current key.
+If you do this, you MUST also follow the next paragraph.
+Otherwise, you will in fact lower the security level by performing new key exchanges!
+* After each new DH1080 key exchange, use a telephone call or an in-person meeting to compare (verify) that your chat partner has the same key as you have.
+It's not enough to compare the first or last few characters, you must compare the entire key string.
+* Put your mIRC installation and blow.ini on an encrypted file system.
+Use a strong password.
+* Do not keep log files.
+* Use LiveCDs or other non-permanent storage to make it harder to compromise your system.
+* Ensure physical system security.
+* Do not use FiSH if your live depends on it.